TGraceAn/DSP_Final/README.md

 If you still can't use it.
 Try using a window laptop

-Sorry code isn't optimized yet
+Sorry code hasn't been optimized yet
 # Process to use application
 Step 1: Run the file named "main.py"